 Do I need to bring my own linens?
 What size are the beds?

 Yes, you will need to bring your own linens.
 The beds are extra long twin beds.
 Mattresses are approximately 36 inches wide by 80 inches long and 8 inches thick.

 What else should I bring with me?

 Towels, blankets, clothes hangers, wastepaper basket, alarm clock, and pillow.
 Items that are useful but not required include a sleeping bag, bicycle, iron, laundry basket, bedspread or quilt, and personal items to make your room feel like home.
 While a computer isn’t required, it is recommended.
-(For information on connecting to the campus computer network, Internet, etc., click here)
+(For information on connecting to the campus computer network, Internet, etc., see the IT FAQ for students.)

 What can’t I bring with me?